openeyes/newblue/README.md

 * Eyedraw icon (doodles) must be 32px x 32px, and named correctly.
 * SVGs are used in a few different flavours, see source for examples.

+## Please do not use inline styles for adjusting styling

+**Why not?** For the following reasons:

+1. Themes (any inline DOM styling could prove problematic)
+2. Responsive layout (newblue UI responsiveness is highly bespoke)
+3. UI consistency (consistent data presentation has many, many benefits)
+4. Unnecessary (somewhere in the OE UI is possibly a UI solution already created)
+5. Flagging up issues with the CSS helps to improve the overall UI across the board

+(To be clear, we are not talking about JS positional stuff, but this does include z stacking which does need considering globally)

-## Finally...
+### Finally...

-This is mostly a bespoke UI designed for very specific use.
-The smallest supported browser width is 1200px and the UI has been tailored to run on handheld tablets, as well as on super-wide displays.
+The smallest supported  width is 1200px, with the UIX being tailored to run on handheld tablets, as well as on super-wide displays.